 Hope you enjoy this recipe that was inspired by my grandma.
 I sometimes forget that the plain and simple meals can also be delicious!

-- Half a brown onion, finely diced
+- Half a brown onion or one small one, finely diced

 - 1 big bunch of English Spinach with stems, finely chopped